Grupa Azoty: Hostile take over bid

 In 2012, Azoty Tarnów became the target of a hostile take-over bid by the Russian Acron Group.
 On 16 May, the Russian company attempted to take control of the Polish chemical company through its subsidiary Norica Holding S.à r.l.
 They announced a tender of PLN 36 per share for Zakłady Azotowe in Tarnów-Mościce.
 Acron Group managed to purchase only 12% of available shares.
 Steps taken by the company's management board and by the Polish Treasury, such as adoption by Parliament of legislation to control certain state investments, secured the enterprise against future hostile take-overs.

+In 2023, Akron owned 19.82% of Grupa Azoty.
+These shares were frozen as Akron owner Viatcheslav Kantor came under European sanctions imposed in the wake of the 2022 Russian invasion of Ukraine.
+In July 2023, the Polish authorities transferred Acron's stake in Grupa Azoty to external management and began looking for a buyer.